(IN soo lin LYE sproe)

 For IV infusion: Humalog U 100 may be diluted in NS to concentrations of 0.1 to 1 units/mL.

 SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Insulin lispro should be administered within 15 minutes before or immediately after a meal.
 Cold injections should be avoided.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites.
+SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
 Do not mix insulin lispro U 200 with any other insulin.
 May mix insulin lispro U 100 (eg, 100 units/mL) only with insulin NPH; insulin lispro should be drawn into syringe first; perform injection immediately.
 Do not dilute or mix other insulins with insulin lispro contained in a cartridge or prefilled pen.
 Do not perform dose conversion when using Humalog KwikPen devices; the dose window shows the number of units to be delivered and no conversion is needed.
 Do not transfer insulin lispro U 200 KwikPen to a syringe for administration.

 CSII administration: Only administer insulin lispro U 100 (eg, 100 units/mL) via CSII; do not administer insulin lispro U 200 (eg, 200 units/mL) in a CSII pump.
 Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
 Infusion sets and infusion set insertion sites should be changed every 3 days; rotate infusion sites.
 Insulin in reservoir should be changed every 7 days.
 Do not dilute or mix other insulins with insulin lispro U 100 (eg, 100 units/mL) contained in an external insulin pump.